kennywall/import-test/_posts/2009-04-29-cloud-computing-opportunities.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I have been spending time researching different aspects of cloud computing and opportunities out there to evangelize about it.
+{% include JB/setup %}I have been spending time researching different aspects of cloud computing and opportunities out there to evangelize about it.
 I was researching Recovery money going to the National Science Foundation.
 As of today it isn't flowing quite yet.
 Then I got curious of other project funding opportunities there are with the National Science Foundation.
 There are so many of them.
 I started looking at technology specific funding opportunities that would easily apply to cloud computing.
 Here are a handful of areas I found: